Zywave/booster/src/_areas/design-system/components/buttons.md

 #### **Disabled**

 Disable state occurs when an action currently isn't available.
 Disabled buttons should only be used when an action can be taken within the current UI to enable the button.
-IF no action can be taken to enable the button, then the button should be hidden instead of disabled.
+If no action can be taken to enable the button, then the button should be hidden instead of disabled.

-Note:  We have added the CSS property pointer-events: none; to this button style that will further prevent users from clicking a disabled button.
+Note: We have added the CSS property `pointer-events: none;` to this button style that will further prevent users from clicking a disabled button.

 #### Blue background button states